NEUBIAS/bise-documents/How-to-curate/how-to-curate.md

 ## Illustrative image
 An illustrative image that represents the main functionality of the software entry.

 **1.** It **SHOULD** represent the main software functionality or a screenshot of the UI in use.
 In cases where a single image cannot show the main functionality of the software entry (usually happens for general purpose software and libraries) the illustrative image **SHOULD** be the logo.

-**NOTE:** The software entry will not be promoted on the front page without an illustrative image.
+The software entry will not be promoted on the front page without an illustrative image.

 ## License/Openness
 There are only 4 discrete values for this attribute: ``Commercial``, ``Free and open source``, ``Free but not open source`` and ``I do not know``.